Los Angeles Nursing Home Abuse Attorneys

-Inadequate Staffing – One of the top issues in nursing homes these days is under-staffing for the amount of residents in the facility.
-There are specific laws that address the amount of staff needed and they require adequate staffing, but many nursing homes cut corners to reduce expenses and hire less staff than needed.
+Inadequate Staffing – One of the top issues in nursing homes these days is under-staffing for the number of residents in the facility.
+There are specific laws that address the number of staff needed, however many long term care facilities cut corners to reduce expenses and hire less staff than needed.
 This results in sub-par care and can result in neglect or injury.

-Administration Errors – Even if not intended, simple mistakes such as not providing medications on time, failure to provide the correct amount of food or water or failure to repair known equipment or in-room items can lead to life threatening results.
+Administration Errors – Even if not intended, simple mistakes such as not providing medications on time, failure to provide the correct amount of food or water, and failure to repair known equipment or in-room items can lead to life threatening results.

-Falls and Fractures – Nursing homes have a duty to ensure that their residents and facilities are safe and there is proper supervision to avoid injury.
+Falls and Fractures – Nursing homes have a duty to ensure that their residents and facilities are safe, with the proper supervision to avoid injury.
 When nursing homes fail to do this, they should be held accountable for their negligence.
 Financial compensation is often the result after receiving legal representation for injuries resulting from falls and fractures.

-Bed Sores – Bed sores, also known as pressure sores and decubitus ulcers, are a very preventable injury that if they occur, can result in serious complications and even death.
-Many nursing homes choose not to provide the proper training to their staff to prevent bedsores or identify and treat them.
+Bed Sores – Bed sores, also known as pressure sores and decubitus ulcers, are a very preventable injury.
+If they occur, bed sores can result in serious complications and even death.
+Many nursing homes choose not to provide the proper training to their staff to prevent bedsores so that they can identify and treat them.

-Medication Mistakes – Mistakes in medication, including overdoses, under medicating and even giving the wrong medications are common issues in nursing homes and can lead to life threatening issues.
+Medication Mistakes – Mistakes in medication – including overdoses, under medicating, and giving the wrong medications – are common issues in nursing homes and assisted living facilities and can lead to life threatening issues.
 The Peck Law Group can help in your claim for medication mistake compensation.

-Choking – Sub-par supervision is one of the top reasons behind choking incidents in nursing homes.
+Choking – Sub-par supervision is one of the top reasons behind choking incidents at long term care facilities.
 If cared for appropriately, many choking incidents can be avoided completely.

 Emotional Trauma – Residents of nursing homes suffer from a disproportionately higher rate of emotional trauma than those outside of nursing homes.
-If your loved one is showing signs of depression or anxiety, medical attention and legal representation are needed to determine the reason behind this trauma.
+If your loved one is showing sudden signs of depression or anxiety, medical attention and legal representation may be needed to determine the reason behind this trauma.

-Financial Exploitation – Nursing home residents being financially exploited is the number one form of elder abuse in nursing homes.
-From theft to undue influence by staff members to forgery.
+Financial Exploitation – Nursing home residents being financially exploited is one of the most common forms of elder abuse.
 Staff members use their position and knowledge of the resident’s situation to take advantage of sick and incapacitated resident’s finances.

-Verbal Abuse – Nursing home residents who are made to endure verbal abuse suffer through emotional and psychological trauma.
+Verbal Abuse – Nursing home residents who endure verbal abuse may suffer through emotional and psychological trauma.
 Under no circumstance should a nursing home resident be made to suffer through verbal abuse from other residents or staff.

 Malnutrition – Malnutrition is a very dangerous condition that can put a nursing home resident in danger of additional medical conditions or even death.
 Nursing home residents should never suffer from malnutrition when proper care is given during their stay.